Jerome: Translation of the Bible (382–405)

 Jerome was a scholar at a time when being a scholar implied a fluency in Greek.
 He knew some Hebrew when he started his translation project, but moved to Jerusalem to strengthen his grip on Jewish scripture commentary.
 A wealthy Roman aristocrat, Paula, funded Jerome's stay in a monastery in the nearby city of Bethlehem, where he settled next to the Church of the Nativity – built half a century prior on orders of Emperor Constantine over what was reputed to be the site of the Nativity of Jesus – and he completed his translation there.

 He began in 382 by correcting the existing Latin-language version of the New Testament, commonly referred to as the Vetus Latina.
 By 390 he turned to translating the Hebrew Bible from the original Hebrew, having previously translated portions from the Septuagint which came from Alexandria.
 He believed that the mainstream Rabbinical Judaism had rejected the Septuagint as invalid Jewish scriptural texts because of what were ascertained as mistranslations along with its Hellenistic heretical elements.
 He completed this work by 405.

 Prior to Jerome's Vulgate, all Latin translations of the Old Testament were based on the Septuagint, not the Hebrew.
 Jerome's decision to use a Hebrew text instead of the previously translated Septuagint went against the advice of most other Christians, including Augustine, who thought the Septuagint inspired.
 Some modern scholars believe that the Greek Hexapla is the main source for Jerome's "iuxta Hebraeos" (i.e. "close to the Hebrews", "immediately following the Hebrews") translation of the Old Testament.
-Some scholarship has cast doubts on the actual quality of Jerome's Hebrew knowledge, however, detailed studies have shown that to a considerable degree Jerome was a competent Hebraist.
+Although some scholarship has cast doubts on the actual quality of Jerome's Hebrew knowledge, detailed studies have shown that to a considerable degree Jerome was a competent Hebraist.

+De Viris Illustribus

+Between 392 and 393 Jerome produced a biobibliography covering four centuries of primarily Christian writers from the apostolic age up until Jerome himself.
+The text was modeled after earlier Greek and Latin authors.
+De Viris Illustribus (On Illustrious Men) circulated widely soon after its completion, becoming an influential Christian biographical collection and defining a canon of knowledge.

+It was written as an apologetic work to demonstrate the accomplishments of prominent Christian authors, including Jerome himself, at a time when Christian writing was seen as inferior.